Do you ever feel like you are going IN SANE as a stay at home mom? Are you desperate to know how to stay sane as a stay at home mom?

 5. Find a Hobby

 Embracing your role as a stay at home mom takes time.
-If you are like me, there will be days when you feel like you may be going in sane!
-But I hope that some of these tips will help return sanity to your life.
+There will be days when you feel like you may be going in sane, but I hope that some of these tips will help return sanity to your life.